jameslcarpino/workOS/README.md

     Successful Login page -> Directory page -> Users page -> Back as needed.

-9. If you go to the page Answered Questions, you'll see a pdf of the customer responses.
+9. If you go to Assessment page, you'll see a pdf of the customer responses for part 1 of this.

 10. Have fun! :)